Geraldo Perdomo Player Props: Diamondbacks vs. Guardians

 Geraldo Perdomo At The Plate

-- Perdomo is batting .302 with 12 doubles, a triple, five home runs and 25 walks.
+- Perdomo has 12 doubles, a triple, five home runs and 25 walks while hitting .294.

-- Perdomo enters this game on a four-game hitting streak.
-In his last outings, he's hitting .400.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.